Skip to main content

 Need other communication?

-Take care of the patient case during the study.
+Take care of patient cases during the study.
 See form in EK

 Media promotion?
 Social media?
 Own channels?